system76/docs/content/upgrade-pop.md

 ## Upgrading older releases to 20.04

 On older releases, Pop!\_OS update files are no longer in the Ubuntu mirror network.
-Getting your system ready for the upgrade does require some work to manually upgrade the system.
+Getting your system ready for the upgrade requires some work to manually upgrade the system.
 Use the following steps to upgrade the system:

 ### 1. Update sources to 'old-releases'